3 Easy Ways United Should Have Handled their Customer Service Fail

 Social media needs to work with Customer Service to make sure these issues are being addressed.

 And most importantly, that the root issue is being fixed permanently.
 An AI chatbot could have been deployed to collect customer feedback and identify areas where the company can improve its customer service.
-By creating a feedback loop with an AI chatbot, companies can swiftly identify and address customer complaints, preventing these problems from happening in the first place.

 Too often, businesses only address the symptoms of a problem – not the actual problem.